 When your dog plays, his learning abilities develop quick, together with his physique and sense of socialization.
 A dog not properly entertained is a bored and selfish dog, and at times even destructive.

 For that reason, frequently involving a dog in an endless joy of a play is something every owner must consider an obligation towards his beloved canine.
-Even that every responsibility crashes as a boredom and tiring task, this is only a myth that needs to change when it comes to playing with a dog.
-There are so many win-win elements for both, the dog and the owner, that you must absolutely be happy about.
+Even that every responsibility crashes as boredom and tiring task, this is only a myth that needs to change when it comes to playing with a dog.
+There are so many win-win elements for both, the dog and the owner that you must be happy.
 A play with a dog is a perfect time for any person to be engaged in that fun physical commitment in the meantime burning calories, releasing unneeded energy, fighting stress and overlooking worries – this way avoiding endless potential health problems.

 Basic Rules of Playing with a Dog Fun and Safely

 Playing with a dog involves a process that requires preparation and rules that you need to follow correctly, in case you are expecting to build a strong and healthy connection with your dog in a game.
 Lacking to know or follow these basics, this entertaining time might turn into a confusing and unpleasant instance for you and the dog, turning the dog into your leader.